Beecham’s was the largest business of its kind in the world by 1913, with well over a million pills sold every day.

-Previously a keen sportsman, he was able to maintain his interest in swimming, and had a pool installed at his London address of 7 Hyde Park Terrace.
+A keen sportsman, Harmsworth was able to maintain his interest in swimming, and had a pool installed at his London address of 7 Hyde Park Terrace.

 Perrier was registered as a private limited company in 1908 to acquire the share capital of La Compagnie de la Source Perrier.